polterguy/phosphorusfive/core/p5.webapp/system42/components/tree-widget/README.md

 Everything is transferred from the server as JSON (which is the default behavior of [p5.ajax](/core/p5.ajax/)), and the bandwidth usage for expanding two items with 3 and 2 children items each, becomes 1.2KB of JSON transferred from your server.

+Notice, this is even before you start minifying your CSS and GZipping your web-server's content.
+Which means you could probably create your entire initial tree view widget in about ~6KB-7KB of server load, and another ~1KB for each expansion/toggling of items in it.
+Depending upon how many items you have in your structure.

+## Server resource consumption

+The widget will only request new items when an item is initially expanded through your supplied *[_on-get-items]* lambda callback.
+On consecutive expansions for the same items, it will simply remove a "hide" CSS class on the client, never invoking your get items lambda callback.

+This means it is also very cheap in regards to server resource usage, if the user is expanding and hiding the same items, looking for some specific node, in your tree.